-Most African-Americans don’t realize that when you bring up “racial reconciliation” to a Caucasian friend, specific images of reference pop in their mind.
-They think of people like Malcolm X, Louis Farrakhan, Jesse Jackson, Al Sharpton, etc. So when African Americans think Caucasians are resisting biblical reconciliation, what may be happening is that they are really resisting the radical speech of the men I just listed, which most gospel centered African Americans don’t agree with anyway.
-Caucasians may not realize that gospel centered African Americans don’t align with these men beliefs, and however similar our terms may sound, they shouldn’t assume that we mean the same thing.
+Most African-Americans don’t realize that when you bring up “racial reconciliation” to a white friend, specific images of reference pop in their mind.
+They think of people like Louis Farrakhan, Jesse Jackson, Al Sharpton, etc. So when African Americans think the white majority are resisting biblical reconciliation, what may be happening is that they are really resisting the radical and left wing speech of the men I just listed, which most gospel centered African Americans don’t agree with anyway.
+The white majority may not realize that gospel centered African Americans don’t align with these men beliefs, and however similar our terms may sound, they shouldn’t assume that we mean the same thing.

 2. There Is A Reason Why Radical Leaders Share Their Views The Way They Do

-Some of my Caucasian friends have shared a similar irritation and concern with racial justice advocates, they tend to see them as opportunist, using tragic events to boost agenda’s.
-It’s important for Caucasians to know that historically African-Americans have a group and shared experience in this country.
+Some of my white friends have shared a similar irritation and concern with racial justice advocates, they tend to see them as opportunist, using tragic events to boost agenda’s.
+It’s important for the white majority to know that historically African-Americans have a group and shared experience in this country.
 Most of it has been forms of oppression.
+Black peoples experience in American begins with slavery.
 Pastor Thabiti Anyabwile said it best:

 “Our experience (African-Americans) in this country has been defined first and foremost by this pigment that we share.
 So when we have these conversations about how to make progress, African Americans go to group experience pretty quickly.
 We speak in ‘we.’
 And white Americans go pretty quickly to individual and speak of ‘I’.”

-3. The Dominate Culture Makes It Easier For Caucasians To Not Know And Misunderstand The Core Concerns of African Americans
+3. The Dominate Culture Makes It Easier For The White Majority To Be Ignorant Of The Core Concerns of African Americans

 Reconciliation is biblical and it’s the gospel; God reconciling all broken things to Himself through Christ and enabling us to reconcile with each other.
 If we believe in the gospel of Jesus Christ, we must believe and obey His command to be reconciled to each other.
-I have resolved to do my part in pursuing this aspect of the gospel, and I hope that more African-Americans and Caucasians will join along.
+We must also be committed to fixing what is wrong.
+I have resolved to do my part in pursuing this aspect of the gospel, and I hope that more African-Americans and the White Americans will join along.